kaust-rccl/ksl-docs/docs/source/soft_env/ibex/libraries.rst

 Introduction
 ------------

-In this guide, we'll explore the world of libraries designed to harness the computational power of CPUs and GPUs, as well as parallel libraries that facilitate efficient parallelization of tasks.
-High-Performance Computing (HPC) clusters provide a wide range of specialized libraries that enable developers to accelerate their applications, leverage hardware capabilities, and achieve optimal performance.
+Ibex provides a wide range of specialized libraries that enable developers to accelerate their applications, leverage hardware capabilities, and achieve optimal performance.

 CPU/GPU Libraries
 -----------------